Conversion Optimization

 86% of customers buy from purpose driven companies.
 Footwear brand Manitobah ensures their eCommerce product page design covers this aspect effectively:

-Key Takeaway: Establishing a consistent brand narrative across product descriptions, images and even benefit call-outs across the product detail page creates instant trust.
+Key Takeaway: Want to create the best product detail pages?
+Establish a consistent brand narrative across product descriptions, images, and even benefit call-outs across the product page.

 10. Tangle Teezer: Become a customer guide